 3. Annual Leave and Sick Leave

-Full time employees are also entitled to 10 days paid personal leave (for sick and paid carer’s leave) per year.
-Again, this is pro-rated for part-time employees receive this per a pro-rata amount.
+Full-time employees are also entitled to ten days paid personal leave (for sick and paid carer’s leave) per year.
+Again, part-time employees receive this per a pro-rata amount.

 4. Parental Leave

 Employees get unpaid parental leave when a new child is born or adopted.
-Parental leave includes maternity leave (for mums), paternity leave (for dads and partners) and adoption leave as well as other types of special leave.
+Parental leave includes:

-The minimum entitlements to parental leave apply to all employees in Australia, even if they aren’t covered by the National workplace relations system.
+The minimum entitlements to parental leave apply to all employees in Australia.

-Employees can also have extra entitlements, such as paid parental leave, under an award, agreement, company policy or another law (e.g. the Australian Government Paid Parental Leave scheme).
-These entitlements can’t be less than the entitlements in the National Employment Standards.
+Employees can also have extra entitlements, such as paid parental leave, under an award, agreement, company policy or another law These entitlements can’t be less than the entitlements in the National Employment Standards.

 5. Long Service Leave